markraiter/cardcheck/README.md

 1. Clone the repository
 2. Install the dependencies with `go mod download`
+3. Create `.env` file and copy values from `.env_example`
-3. Follow the instructions to install [Taskfile](https://taskfile.dev/ru-ru/installation/) utility
+4. Follow the instructions to install [Taskfile](https://taskfile.dev/ru-ru/installation/) utility
-4. Run the server with `task run`
+5. Run the server with `task run`

 ## Running the tests